- Crystal Palace appoint Pierre Sage

 - Updates on appointment

-Crystal Palace have agreed a deal in principle to appoint Pierre Sage as Oliver Glasner’s successor.
+Crystal Palace have officially unveiled Pierre Sage as Oliver Glasner’s successor.
 The French coach will take charge at Selhurst Park and guide the Eagles in next season’s UEFA Europa League.

 Fabrizio Romano has confirmed that Sage has agreed a three-year deal to become Palace new manager.
 He has the option of a further year, which would take him into 2030.